-Chukwuemeka Odumegwu Ojukwu University Teaching Hospital (COOUTH), formerly called Anambra State University Teaching Hospital (ANSUTH), is a state-owned tertiary health care institution located in Awka, Anambra State, Nigeria.
-It is a teaching hospital for the training of various medical personnel and is affiliated with Chukwuemeka Odumegwu Ojukwu University.
-It offers the full range of medical services and diagnostics expected of a typical teaching hospital, including the provision of good antenatal care (ANC) and child health care (immunization) services.
+Chukwuemeka Odumegwu Ojukwu University Teaching Hospital (COOUTH), formerly called Anambra State University Teaching Hospital (ANSUTH), is a state government owned tertiary heath care institution located in Awka, Anambra State, Nigeria.
+It is a teaching hospital for training of various medical personnel and is affiliated to the Chukwuemeka Odumegwu Ojukwu University.
+It offers the full range of medical services and diagnostics expected of a typical teaching hospital, including provision of good antenatal care (ANC) and Child Health Care (immunization) services.